 Each tier offers slightly more data source connections and more gigabytes of storage, up to the Business plan, advertised toward small and medium sized businesses.
 Business level customers can connect up to 10 data sources and have access to 100GB of storage, as well as live support with response times under an hour.

 And if all of that doesn’t seem like enough for your business, there is an Enterprise plan that can be customized to your needs.

 So, What Does All This Mean?

-While the manual process for connecting Xero to Google Data Studio may seem like the cheaper option, it would be a waste of your data analysts’ valuable time that ultimately leads to inefficiencies in your data processing.
+While the manual process for connecting Xero to Looker Studio may seem like the cheaper option, it would be a waste of your data analysts’ valuable time that ultimately leads to inefficiencies in your data processing.

-Third-party options do come at a cost but could help your team not only with your Xero to Google Data Studio integration, but with any other integrations you may require as well.
+Third-party options do come at a cost but could help your team not only with your Xero to Looker Studio integration, but with any other integrations you may require as well.

 Of the four third-party options listed in this article, it’s difficult to say which is cheaper or better because it will really depend on what you’re looking for in a data integration service and how much data you’re working with.
 How many data sources would you like to connect?
 To how many destinations?
 Do you want to load to a warehouse, a BI tool, or both?

 Now that you have an idea of what Dataddo, Stitch, Blendo, and Panoply have to offer, and at what cost, the choice is up to you.